smallgroupnotes/smallgroupnotes.github.io/docs/index.md

 ## How do I search for content?

-There is a search box at the upper-left corner of the site - just type in a search term and hit enter
+There is a search box at the upper-left corner of the site - just type in a search term and hit enter.

 <!-- Right now, searching is not an option - it will hopefully be available soon -->